hellesvik-nordic/samples_for_nrf_connect_sdk/bootloader_samples/README.md

 ## NSIB and MCUboot
 The nRF Connect SDK has support for two different bootloaders: Nordic Secure Immutable Bootloader and MCUboot.
 See [Secure Boot](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/security_chapter.html#secure-boot) for more information on these.
 This git project contains samples for both.

+## How to configure the bootloader?
+As you already know, you can configure your project by using prj.conf.
+When you use a bootloader, it is added to your project as a [child image](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/2.1.0/nrf/ug_multi_image.html).
+MCUboot has a child image named "mcuboot" and NSIB has a child image named "b0".
+The configurations of a child image is separate from the configurations of the application.
+So you can not configure the bootloader by changing prj.conf.
+To overlay child image configurations, see [Image Specific Variables](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrf/ug_multi_image.html#image-specific-variables).
+But for simplicity, you do it by creating a child\_image folder in your project.
+Then create for example "child\_image/mcuboot.conf" to configure mcuboot.
+These files can be seen in various samples in this git.

+## Should I change the source code for MCUboot or NSIB?
+If you can avoid it, you should not.
+But if you need to change them for specific needs, I think the simplest solution will be to create a git fork of the bootloader and change nrf/west.yml to point the nRF Connect SDK to your bootloader.